productteams/1of23/site/content/products.md

 ---
-title: Our Wildcraft
+title: Discover Unique Wildcrafts
 type: products
 page: /products.html
 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
- 1of23 is the ultimate spot for Wildcraft.
-It is for Buyers who want to learn about how makers turn foraged items into beautiful artifacts and support those makers by buying their one-of-a-kind products.
+ This is a collection of 529 products for sale - 23 items made by 23 different foragers/makers/farmers.
+It is for Buyers who want to support local makers by purchasing their unique beautiful artifacts and one-of-a-kind products.
 intro:
   blurbs:
     - image: /img/illustrations/coffee.svg